CSCfi/ansible-workshops/for_instructors/create_vms/README.md

 ### Virtual machine images

-The database backend deployment has been tested to work with CentOS 7 and Ubuntu 16.04 images.
+The database backend deployment has been tested to work with CentOS 7.
+Other distributions probably work as well.

-The Etherpad frontend has been tested to work with Ubuntu 16.04.
-It should also work on CentOS 7, but due to a bug in the node.js role it does not work with that operating system at the time of this writing.

 ## Usage

 First you'll need to clone this repository to a directory on your machine.
-We will refer to the root of the cloned repository with `etherpad-deployment-demo` later in this text.
+We will refer to the root of the cloned repository with `ansible-workshop-demo` later in this text.

 Install the third party Ansible roles used: